SoftwareSachin/cloneAPti/replit.md

   * Updated milestone metrics in company history to reflect growth progression
   * Updated live metrics dashboard: 150 clients to 3, 75 team members to 2
   * Updated industries section: 50+ Industries Served to 5+, 800+ Projects Delivered to 5+
+  * Fixed real-time metrics animations in services and about pages to show 5+ projects instead of 500+
+  * Updated data processing metric from 1PB+ to 100 GB in advanced capabilities section
 ```
 Changelog:
 - July 06, 2025.
 Initial setup